Good Morning Today

-Good Morning Today is a computer-animated television show on Fusion that was created by David Javerbaum and produced by The Jim Henson Company under its Henson Alternative banner and ShadowMachine Films.
+Good Morning Today is an animated television show on Fusion that was created by David Javerbaum and produced by The Jim Henson Company under its Henson Alternative banner and ShadowMachine Films.
 The show uses The Jim Henson Company's real time motion capture Digital Puppet Studio.

 Plot

 The plot details an alternate universe's favorite morning news show in New York City which is run by Rilcardo Gomez, Cathy Smiith, Flo Qwan, and Krish Goldstein.
 In addition, episodes features live-action celebrity interviews where they improvise the variations of their own lives.